debuggingfuture/knowledgebase-general/db/postgres_paging.md

 ##### Working against empty timestamp in text
 ```

-ORDER BY updated_at NULLS FIRST
+ORDER BY updated_at NULLS LAST

  ```